When should I start investing in Mutual Funds?

 Minors can invest in Mutual Funds through their parents/guardians.
 The minor is the first and sole account holder in this case and is represented either by a natural guardian (father/mother) or legal guardian (court appointed).
 Read more

 If you are looking for a Mutual Fund that has no risk of loss, there aren’t any!
 All mutual funds are subject to some risk factor or the other.
 While Equity Mutual Funds are subject to market risk, debt funds are subject to interest rate risk and default risk.
-Amongst the debt funds, the degree of risk is different depending on the average maturity of the portfolio.
 Read more

 Index Funds are passively managed Mutual Funds that simply copy a popular market index like the Sensex or Nifty.
-While Index Funds carry relatively lower market risk as compared to actively managed funds, the fund manager has limited ability to manage sharp corrections because the fund must hold all the securities in the index in the same proportion.
 Read more

 Overnight funds rank a notch below liquid funds amongst debt funds in terms of time horizon and risk profile.
 Overnight Funds invest in debt securities maturing the next day.
 Liquid Funds invest in securities maturing within 91 days.
 Read more